melonproject-archive/documentation/chapters/registry.md

 Finally, the function ensures that the asset token's information exists in the `assetInformation` mapping state variable.
 &nbsp;

-`function registerExchange(
+`function registerExchangeAdapter(
     address _exchange,
     address _adapter,
     bool _takesCustody,
     bytes4[] _sigs
-) auth`
+) external auth`

-This function requires that the caller is the `owner` or the current contract.
+This external function requires that the caller is the `owner` or the current contract.
 It then requires that the exchange's information not be previously registered.
 The exchange's address is then appended to the `registeredExchanges` array state variable.
 The function then registers the following information for a specific exchange within the Registry contract as per the following parameters:

 `address _exchange` - The address of the exchange contract to be registered.
 `address _adapter` - The address of the exchange's corresponding adapter contract to be registered.